boulix3/avalanche-docs/docs/subnets/create-a-simple-vm-from-scratch-csharp.md

 ```

 At this point, we can start our VM using `dotnet avalanche run`, and we will
-have a valid blockchain with a basic Json-RPC endpoint.
+have a valid blockchain with a basic JSON-RPC endpoint.

 You can import this [Postman
 collection](https://github.com/boulix3/subnet-from-scratch-csharp/blob/building-blocks/src/MySubnet.postman_collection.json)